Urinary Incontinence Overview

 What are the symptoms of urinary incontinence?

-Exercising, coughing, sneezing or laughing, and also after surgery or childbirth.
+Losing control of your bladder, even a little bit, while exercising, coughing, sneezing or laughing, and after surgery or childbirth, can be a sign of urinary incontinence.
 Other symptoms can include:

 Symptoms of urinary incontinence can vary among individuals, and this is why it’s best to see a doctor for an official diagnosis.